Join a diverse and vibrant community of activists working to end gender-based violence by becoming a Domestic Violence Advocate at New Beginnings.

 New Beginnings strives to build a meaningful, welcoming and equitable workplace, inclusive of diverse voices, experiences and perspectives.
 New Beginnings is an equal opportunity employer.
 Survivors, people of color and LGBTQ people strongly encouraged to apply.

-Provides mobile, culturally competent, and trauma informed supportive services and age-appropriate prevention education to domestic violence survivors’ children in New Beginnings’ Home Safe Program.
+RESPONSIBILITIES: Provides mobile, culturally competent, and trauma informed supportive services and age-appropriate prevention education to domestic violence survivors’ children in New Beginnings’ Home Safe Program.
 Participants include those receiving emergency Bridge and hotel housing, and DV Housing First rapid re-housing services.
 Supports survivors’ parenting skills to promote children’s well-being and resilience.

-Home Safe Program Director
+REPORTS TO: Home Safe Program Director

 HOURS: 36 hours per week.

-$19 per hour + DOE, medical, dental and vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
+COMPENSATION: $20 per hour + DOE, medical, dental and vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
 This is a non-exempt position.

 • Provides emotional support and individual case advocacy for the children of domestic violence survivors who are staying in New Beginnings’ Bridge Housing or hotels, and as needed with families receiving rapid re-housing support through the program.
 Coordinates with schools, mental health providers, child protective services or other human service providers as needed on behalf of participants.